bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 A commit can contain a GroupContextExtensions proposal which modifies GroupContext extensions other than `application_data`, and can be followed by zero or more AppDataUpdate proposals.
-An AppDataUpdate proposal can be sent by an external sender.

 A client applies AppDataUpdate proposals by component ID.
 For each `component_id` field that appears in an AppDataUpdate proposal in the